 Consider that wisdom was understood by the sages as the vehicle to living a happy life, with the meaning that such good life is one worth living.
 With Montaigne I find an instance to observe that the way towards such flourishing must must learn from the past, learn from Plutarch and Seneca, but also fit the real world where we are born.

 We may know much wisdom, generate many word of wisdom but we are wise as much as we live wisely, in such a way that makes our life enviable and admirable, in our own world, not in the next.

 A wise life à la Montaigne, in times where persecution is at work, is one in which you keep safe, productive and free inside, while you adapt, for fear and for duty, to the sorry country and times where you are born: “I shelter where the storm drives me.”

 His, as Stefan Zweig observed was "freedom with a rattle of chains."

-This sort of Good life is prudent well being, as much as times allow.
+This sort of Good life is prudent well being and self-respect, as much as times allow.
 You keep positive.
 You live a normal life.
 You enjoy each stolen epicurean moment, as the bird in hand is worth two in the bush; you keep adroitly out of harm's way, avoid hurt and poverty.
-Stoic sages help you with a rule to consider only that which is of you, which you can do and to ignore that which is beyond your powers:
+Stoic sages help you at this time with a rule to consider only that which is of you, which you can do and to ignore that which is beyond your powers: